aliyah-snts/aliyah-snts/README.md

-- 👋 Hi, I’m @aliyah-snts.
+👋 Hi, I’m @aliyah-snts.
-- 👀 I’m interested in Web Development.
+I’m interested in Web Development.
-- 🌱 I’m currently learning HTML, CSS and Javascript.
+Currently learning HTML, CSS and Javascript.
-- 📫 Reach me on aliyahsantosreal@gmail.com
+Reach me on aliyahsantos96@gmail.com

 <!---
 aliyah-snts/aliyah-snts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.